AlchemistSimulator/Alchemist/site/content/reference/yaml/_index.md

 using the [arbitrary class loading system](#arbitrary-class-loading-system).

 #### Examples
-* Injection of a molecule only in those nodes located inside a {{% api package="loader.filters" class="Rectangle" %}}
+* Injection of a molecule only in those nodes located inside a {{% api package="model.positionfilters" class="Rectangle" %}}
   {{<code path="src/test/resources/website-snippets/grid-dodgeball.yml" >}}

 ---